askap-vast/vast-pipeline/INSTALL.md

 # ASKAP Pipeline Development - Installation Notes

 This document explains how to install all the packages that the pipeline needs to run, as well as the PostgreSQL database.
-Following this documentation should get you started with a good __LOCAL__ development enrironment, where you can mess up things, but always go back and fix it up.
+Following this documentation should get you started with a good __LOCAL__ development environment, where you can mess up things, but always go back and fix it up.

 Note for installs on a Mac, the use of `homebrew` is recommended (https://brew.sh).